Can I change the term of my loan to reduce my monthly payments?

 Start your online application.

-However if you would prefer to speak to someone, please call 0344 375 5500 and a member of our Loans Team will go through the application with you.
-All inbound and outbound calls are recorded for training and monitoring purposes.
+However if you would prefer to speak to someone, please call 0343 351 9112 and a member of our Loans Team will go through the application with you.
+All inbound and outbound calls may be recorded for training and monitoring purposes.

 My application has been accepted, how long do I have to decide if I want to continue?